Leak Issues with Convatec Closed End Filter Bags - Any Advice?

 beatrice

 I'm using the Convatec filter bag (same one you mention) and haven't had that leakage problem via the filter.
-Granted, it's early days for me (month with ileostomy) but I've done lots of bag changes.
+Granted, it's early days for me (month with Ileostomy) but I've done lots of bag changes.

 Some mornings, my bag is very full (with stool laying on the stoma/filter area) -- and no leakage.
-I have the bags that have the white fabric over both sides of the bag.
+I have the bags that have the white fabric over over both sides of the bag.

 Are there maybe different models of that bag?